Minh Tran from Architecture Inspirations did an excellent job explaining how to use ComponentFinder.

 Click on any component thumbnail and place it into your model.

-In each Folder Pane, you have two ways to find the components you need:
+In each folder tab you have two ways to view the components:

 Flat View (Default)